Quick Start Guide

 ]

-Now that we're up and running and have made our first request, let's do something more meaningful.
-Let's use the Load Serving Entities API.
-A Load Serving Entity, or LSE, is a utility or any other entity that services the load of a building (hence the name).
-Let's get a list of all the residential electricity LSEs for your ZIP or postal code using the following request:
+Now that you've made your first request, use the Load Serving Entities API.
+A Load Serving Entity, or LSE, is a utility or any other entity that services the load of a building.
+Get a list of all the residential electricity LSEs for your ZIP or postal code using the following request:

 What does this request mean?
 Broken down from left to right: